2004 Indonesian legislative election: Results

 The election results determined which political parties were eligible to submit candidates for Indonesia's first direct presidential election, which was held on 5 July.
 Only parties that received 5% of the popular vote or 3% of seats in the People's Representative Council could submit candidates.
 Parties that did not meet these criteria had to join with other parties to meet at least one criterion.

 The counting of votes took one month, and the final results were announced on 5 May, one week later than was initially scheduled.
-Of 148,000,369 registered voters, 124,420,339 ballots (84.06%) were submitted.
+Of 148,000,369 registered voters, 124,420,339 ballots (84%) were submitted.
 Of these ballots, 113,462,414 were considered valid, and 10,957,925 were declared invalid.
-In the People's Representative Council, the Party of the Functional Groups (Golkar) received the most number of seats.
-It had previously lost to the Indonesian Democratic Party – Struggle in the 1999 legislative election after being in power since 1970.
+In the People's Representative Council, Golkar received the most number of seats.
+It had previously lost to the Indonesian Democratic Party of Struggle in the 1999 legislative election after being in power since 1970.
 However, fourteen of the twenty-four participating parties refused to certify the election results after allegations of irregular vote counting.